Matan18/gpt-challenge-kanban/README.md

 2. **Task Management:**

    - Users should be able to create, edit, and delete tasks.
-   - Tasks should have attributes like title, description, due date, and status (e.g., in progress, completed).
+   - Tasks should have attributes like title, description, due date, started date, completed date, and status (e.g., in progress, completed).
    - Implement task categories or tags to organize tasks.

 3. **Collaboration:**